 Step 2 String and secure the wires to the planter box

-Next we strung the wires through the holes in the basket and through the finish plate and decided how long we wanted the lights to hang.
+Next, we strung the wires through the holes in the basket and through the finished plate and decided how long we wanted the lights to hang.
 I like them being random heights so I picked the lowest hanging light and the highest hanging light and made the rest random heights in between.

 We secured the wires to the planter bottom with rubber stoppers that fit into the holes.
 Then used black duct tape around the wires under the stopper to secure it so it wouldn’t slip out of the holes.